So, you passed the LSAT and got into law school. First of all, congratulations! Your next step? Update your tech.

 - 12.8×2.68×9.21” screen

 There are a ton of pros to this overall best laptop.
 The Microsoft Surface has an Intel chipset and an average battery life of 10.5 hours.
 The screen resolution is 2736×1824.
-It operates on PC and uses Windows 10 Home.
+It operates on a PC and uses Windows 10 Home.

 There is a front and rear webcam, perfect for remote classes.
 It also comes in a couple of muted colors.
 Also, it weighs just over one pound.
 Because it is Microsoft, it comes ready to activate Microsoft 365 and other Microsoft Office products, which many law school professors often use.